amitabhnag/FakeReviewGenerator/README.md

 * **_Toan Luong_**
 * **_Gautam Moogimane_**

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

 * The guy whose blog started it all, Andrej Karpathy's [char-rnn model](https://github.com/karpathy/char-rnn).
 * Our code is mostly from Sung Kim's [word-rnn model](https://github.com/hunkim/word-rnn-tensorflow)

+## Contributing

+Please feel free to:
+* Leave feedback in the issues
+* Open a Pull Request
+* Share your success stories and data sets!

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.